JiaoLaboratory/CRAQ_data/README.md

 A.oxysepala_contig_draft.fa: The original draft contigs of A.oxysepala for CRAQ-correct performing.

-A.oxysepala_contig_CRAQcorrect.fa: The new generated A.oxysepala contigs after performing CRAQ correction.
+A.oxysepala_contig_CRAQcorrect.fa: The new generated A.oxysepala contigs after splitting misjoins at CSE positions.

 A.oxysepala_original.scaffold.hic.fas: The original scaffolds from the draft contigs of A.oxysepala.
 3D-DNA pipeline (without correction: -r 0) was performed for the De novo scaffolding process.